-Order of Worships (sometimes referred to as "programs") can be used for your wedding to assist your guests in following the outline of the liturgy and participating as fully as possible; however, we now have projection screens in church for guests to follow along.
+Order of Worships (sometimes referred to as "programs") can be used for your wedding to assist your guests in following the liturgy and participating as fully as possible; however, we now have projection screens in church for guests to follow along.
 If you still desire a program for your wedding, the parish (Jan Fredrickson) will provide you with one copy of an Order of Worship template after the music and ritual plans have been finalized.
-You are welcome to have the program printed on special paper, or include pictures, etc. You can feel confident that the copy we provide has everything listed in the correct order.
-It would be recommended that you send a copy of your program, prior to printing, to the music director to make sure all the music titles and composer's names are spelled correctly.
+You are welcome to have the program printed on special paper, or include pictures, etc. You can feel confident that the copy we provide has everything listed in the correct order, that the hymnal numbers are correct and that all the composer's names are spelled correctly.